M.Ed. in Curriculum & Instruction: Gifted Education

-The practicum (EDUC 698) is an eight-week course designed for candidates who are pursuing a degree in the field of education but are not seeking state licensure.
+The practicum (EDGL 698) is an eight-week course designed for candidates who are pursuing a degree in the field of education but are not seeking state licensure.

 To request a practicum placement, please see the Field Experience: Requesting Procedures page.

-If you are unable to complete EDUC 698 due to the required practicum hours, you may instead complete EDUC 696: Current Issues in Education as the capstone of your program.
+If candidates are unable to complete EDGL 698 due to the required practicum hours, an alternate capstone (EDUC 696: Current Issues in Education) may be completed instead.
 EDUC 696 does not require field experience hours.
-Completion of EDUC 696 DOES NOT lead to add-on licensure.
+Completion of EDUC 696 does not lead to add-on licensure.